intel/QATzip/README.md

   platforms that have acceleration devices and non-accelerated platforms.
 * Provide streaming interface of compression and decompression to achieve better compression ratio and throughput for data sets that are submitted piecemeal.
-* Provide Async interface of compression and decompression in library to achieve lower latency and higher throughput(qzip utility don't suppport this feature).
+* Provide Async interface of compression and decompression in library to achieve lower latency and higher throughput(qzip utility don't support this feature).
 It's beneficial for fewer instances or smaller data packets(below 64KB).
 * Provide Latency sensitive mode, which should be utilized when the device is under significant load.
 This mode enables QATzip to offload part of the workload to the CPU, taking advantage